 When The 'Whisper Network' Goes Public: The 'S****y Media Men' List, 2 Years On

-In 2017 the "S****y Media Men" list began making the rounds on the internet.
+In 2017, the "S****y Media Men" list began making the rounds on the Internet.
 Coming right on the heels of the downfall of movie producer Harvey Weinstein, the list seemed poised to take down even more men in media.
 The editable, crowdsourced spreadsheet contained accusations — all made anonymously, that ranged from "creepy" direct messages to "rape" — against prominent figures in journalism and publishing.

 "Wikipedia wrapped in razor blades" is how journalism professor and news veteran Jill Geisler described the list at the time, pointing out that the list represented a welcome reversal of power and gender dynamics, as well as potential to cause harm.
 "By all means examine it — but do so carefully or there may be a lot of blood on your hands," Geisler wrote.

 One man on the list who believes his life was damaged is Stephen Elliott, author of The Adderall Diaries, as well as other books.
-He has filed a defamation lawsuit against list creator Moira Donegan, and the "Jane Doe"s who contributed to it anonymously.
+He has filed a defamation lawsuit against list creator Moira Donegan, and the anonymous "Jane Doe" contributors.

-The list takes shape, and begins to take a toll
+The list takes shape and begins to take a toll

 The Google spreadsheet Donegan created and shared with her female friends in media allowed contributors to add men's names, employers and allegations against them.
 Donegan has said the list was meant to be private.
 In an essay in The Cut, in which she outed herself as the list's creator, she says she took it down after 12 hours because she was overwhelmed by the response.
-But the spreadsheet — which was not password protected — was shared widely throughout the media industry, reported on in a Buzzfeed article and versions of it were posted on Reddit and YouTube.
+But the spreadsheet — which was not password protected — was shared widely throughout the media industry, reported on in a Buzzfeed article, and versions of it were posted on Reddit and YouTube.

-As Stephen Elliott describes it, appearing the list resulted in a brutal fallout — both personally and professionally.
+As Stephen Elliott describes it, appearing on the list resulted in a brutal fallout — both personally and professionally.
 Elliott is an acclaimed writer who has written extensively about his own destructive behavior.
 The New York Times wrote that his novel Happy Baby is "the most intelligent and beautiful book ever written about juvenile detention centers, sadomasochism and drugs."
 A movie inspired by The Adderall Diaries starred James Franco and Cynthia Nixon.

 But, Elliott says, when his name appeared on the Media Men list, the literary community "turned" on him.
 "I kind of stopped introducing myself as a writer, actually," he says.
 He thought at first that the accusation against him — rape — was ludicrous.
-"I knew that was false," he says, "I knew, not only that I had not ever raped anybody but also that there was nobody out there that thought I raped them."
+"I knew that was false," he says.
+"I knew, not only that I had not ever raped anybody but also that there was nobody out there that thought I raped them."

-Even so, he says media coverage planned for a new book he had coming out was canceled, and that he was uninvited from book events.
+Even so, he says that media coverage planned for a new book he had coming out was canceled and that he was uninvited from book events.
 He claims his agents dropped him.
 Some sources close to his agents' decisions deny Elliott was dropped because of the list.
 Elliott wrote a long essay — published on Quillette — in which he denied the allegations and talked about how the list damaged his career.
 But, he says, even that didn't make things better.
 Within the literary community, he contends, minds were made up.

 "I just realized that my community was not going to engage with me on this in good faith," says Elliott. "'You're accused of rape.
 You're on the S****y Media Men list.
 You're canceled.
 You cannot be in this community anymore.'"
 Elliott figured: "The only way to clear my name is to file a lawsuit."